CawoodstockFestivalUK/cawoodstock/README.md

 * To create a new Cawoodstock 'year' just fork a previous year into a new branch named after the year, eg `2021`
 * Netlify will build and deploy a site for every branch on the GitHub repo, so the new branch will be at `2021.cawoodstock.org`
 * The 'production' branch is set in Netlify, and this is what will be at the TLD cawoodstock.org
-* Old sites are visible at their year-subdomain.cawoodstock.org URL
+* Old sites are visible at their year-subdomain.cawoodstock.org URL eg https://2019.cawoodstock.org